 It is healthy to want to do our best, but we need a good balance between the time expended and the value of the accomplishment.
 When we are so focused on being “perfect,” the time factor outweighs the benefits.
 This intensity is an indication of self-rejection because you tend to continually condemn your best as never “good enough.”

 Often a person with an attitude of superiority actually feels inferior but is trying to narrow his field of comparison.

 Actions and statements that reveal an attitude of self-consciousness may indicate self-rejection.
 However, we can trust God to transform our weaknesses: “My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me” (II Corinthians 12:9).

-Lavish spending on expensive items may be an attempt to gain admiration and acceptance from others.
+Lavish spending on expensive, trendy, or brand-name items may be an attempt to gain admiration, “status,” and acceptance from others.

 - Wrong Priorities